3and4/Leither/doc/GongShi-en.md

 The underlying MiMei database has already built in with similar functions to support time-space versioning.

 **Network Partition**
-Partition enables two functionalities.
+Partition enables two unique advantages.
 The first one is elastic concurrency support.
 The second is an opaque network with variable shades of gray.

 In each pulse cycle, trustworthy Leither nodes will be chosen to process several layers of nodes on the tree.
 Each layer is appointed with a backup candidate to safeguard the network.
 The Leither nodes that are assigned to the lowest leaf layers process specific business instructions.
 Upper layers only merge changed child-branches into the tree, and generate synopsis.